State School Finance Profiles

 - Effort: how much of a state’s total resources or capacity are spent directly on public K-12 education;

-- Adequacy: whether states provide districts with resources sufficient to meet common outcome goals;
+- Statewide adequacy: how many of states’ students are in districts with resources sufficient to meet common outcome goals;

-In the profiles, we provide descriptions of each of these three measures, and we try to present the data clearly and in context.
-This includes, for example, comparisons of each state with the nation as a whole, and trends over time.
-The profiles this year also include overall state scores.
+In the profiles, on both the front and back sides, we provide descriptions of each of these three measures, and we try to present the data clearly and in context.
+This includes, for example, comparisons of each state with the nation as a whole, and, where appropriate, trends over time.
+The profiles also include overall state scores.

 On the back of each profile you can find more detailed information about the indicators and notes about how they are presented and might be interpreted.
-This back page also lists the names of SID variables used, should readers wish to download and analyze the data for themselves.
+This back page also lists the names of SID variables used, should readers wish to download and analyze the data for themselves (note that some of the results in the profiles require use of the SFID’s District Cost Database, which is also freely available to download on the SFID website).
 It is our hope that the profiles contribute to improving the quality and productivity of school finance debates and policymaking.

 Authors: Bruce D. Baker (Rutgers University); Matthew Di Carlo (Albert Shanker Institute); Kayla Reist (Albert Shanker Institute); Mark Weber (Rutgers University)